gitpython-developers/GitPython/README.md

 ### REQUIREMENTS

+GitPython needs the `git` executable to be installed on the system and available in your `PATH` for most operations.
+If it is not in your `PATH`, you can help GitPython find it by setting the `GIT_PYTHON_GIT_EXECUTABLE=<path/to/git>` environment variable.

-* Git ( tested with 1.8.3.4 )
+* Git (1.7.x or newer)
-* Python Nose - used for running the tests
-    -  Tested with nose 1.3.0
-* Mock by Michael Foord used for tests
-    - Tested with 1.0.1
-* Coverage - used for tests coverage

-The list of dependencies are listed in /requirements.txt and /test-requirements.txt.
-The installer takes care of installing them for you though.
+The list of dependencies are listed in `./requirements.txt` and `./test-requirements.txt`.
+The installer takes care of installing them for you.

 ### INSTALL